dbashford/mimosa-bower/README.md

 ## Usage

+Run `mimosa mod:install mimosa-bower` to install this module into your global Mimosa install.

-Add `'bower'` to your list of modules.
-That's all!
-Mimosa will install the module from NPM for you when you start up.
+To install into a single project, add `'bower'` to your list of modules.
+Mimosa will install the module from NPM for you when you start up Mimosa.

 ## Functionality